Private James Alexander Arnell

-Benjamin Ehnisz was born in 1921 and came to Mount Royal in 1938 from Burstall, Saskatchewan.
+Benjamin Ehnisz was born in 1921 and came to Mount Royal in 1938 from Burstall, S.K.
 The Chinook Yearbook describes Ben as “a very amiable lad whose ambition on completing his education is to return to Saskatchewan and rehabilitate the drought area.”
 Flying Officer Ehnisz joined the Royal Canadian Air Force and died on Feb.
-13, 1943 at the age of twenty-two.
+13, 1943 at the age of 22.
+The student he was instructing survived the fire when Ehnisz ordered him to bail out.
 Ehnisz is buried at Hillside Cemetery in Medicine Hat.
 Ehnisz Island at Kakabigish Lake in northern Saskatchewan is named in his honour.

 Flying Officer Harold James Crowe

 Harold Crowe was born in Calgary in 1919.
 He attended Earl Grey School, Western Canada High School and Mount Royal College and was a druggist apprentice.
 In May 1941, Crowe enlisted in the Royal Canadian Air Force in Calgary, and received his training in camps across Western Canada.
 Crowe graduated as an Air Observer from No. 7 Bombing and Gunnery School in Paulson, Man.
 Flying Officer Crowe was killed on March 12, 1943 at the age of 24 and is commemorated at the Gibraltar Memorial in Gibralter.